 The uClinux Embedded Linux/Microcontroller project is a port of Linux to systems without a Memory Management Unit (MMU). uClinux drives Web cams, network devices, and many other consumer and developer devices. uClinux even operates in space as it was part of NASA's ENose project in the International Space Station ISS. uClinux supports a variety of CPU architectures.
 PDFlib for uClinux is built as Mini Edition (ME), see above.
 It is currently available for the Freescale MCF5329 processor.

-The QNAP TS-109 II Turbo NAS system is a network attached storage device based on Linux 2.6.12 running on a Marvell 5182 CPU with 500 MHz.
-We used Code Sourcery's CodeBench as development environment.
+The QNAP TS-109 II Turbo NAS system is a network attached storage device based on Linux running on a Marvell 5182 CPU with 500 MHz.
+We used Mentor Graphics' Sourcery CodeBench as development environment.
 This IDE is based on the common Eclipse and GCC toolchains and supports various CPU architectures, e.g. the ARM-based Marvell CPU.

-In addition to Embedded versions of Linux a wide variety of other operating systems for embedded systems is available.
-PDFlib products can be made available for other embedded operating systems (including Real-time Operating Systems, RTOS) such as Wind River's VxWorks, LynxOS, QNX.
-Due to the proven code portability PDFlib products run on a wide variety of CPU architectures, including x86 family, 68000, MIPS, PowerPC, SH-4, ARM, StrongARM and xScale.
+In addition to embedded versions of Linux a wide variety of other operating systems for embedded systems is available.
+PDFlib products can be made available for other embedded operating systems (including real-time operating systems, RTOS) such as Wind River's VxWorks, LynxOS, QNX.
+Due to the proven code portability PDFlib products run on a wide variety of CPU architectures, including x86, 68000, MIPS, PowerPC, SuperH, and ARM.

-PDFlib products can be deployed even on systems which do not run under control of an operating system or don't offer any permanent storage facilities.
-For example, all standard I/O operations can be disabled.
+PDFlib products can even be deployed on systems which do not run under control of an operating system or don't offer any permanent storage facilities.
+For example, all standard I/O operations in PDFlib can be disabled.
 Input data such as text and images are supplied by the controlling application in memory, and PDFlib creates PDF documents in memory as well.
-The documents can then be transferred via the network, for example.
+The generated documents can then be transferred via the network, for example.

-In case you are interested in using PDFlib products on a specific mobile or embedded platform please contact us.
+If you are interested in using PDFlib products on a particular mobile or embedded system or CPU architecture, please contact us.